 -vbalExplorerBarLib Run-time error '0' in particular uses a file ssubtmr6.dll

 Because computer viruses can tamper with the system settings/memory, a computer virus can generate a runtime error.
 If you are running a virus protection program on your computer, ensure it has the latest updated patch or .dat file.

 Disable all non-STD features and add-ons for USB/serial port devices

 Driver incompatibility for Devices, Mouse and Keyboard etc

-Check you have all the latest and compatible drivers installed for all hardware and devices.
+Check that all the latest and compatible drivers are installed for all hardware and devices.